Impersonate another user

 Impersonation is used to execute business logic (code) on behalf of another Microsoft Dynamics 365 user to provide a desired feature or service using the appropriate role and object-based security of that impersonated user.
 This is necessary because the Microsoft Dynamics 365 Web services can be called by various clients and services on behalf of a Microsoft Dynamics 365 user, for example, in a workflow or custom ISV solution.
 Impersonation involves two different user accounts: one user account (A) is used when executing code to perform some task on behalf of another user (B).

-User account (A) needs the privilege prvActOnBehalfOfAnotherUser, which is included in the Delegate role.
+User account (A) needs the privilege prvActOnBehalfOfAnotherUser, which is included in the Delegate security role.

 The actual set of privileges that is used to modify data is the intersection of the privileges that the Delegate role user possesses with that of the user that is being impersonated.
 In other words, user A is allowed to do something if and only if user A and the impersonated user (B) have the privilege necessary for the action.